link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/decentralized-cluster/_index.md

 c2 -> c.g2.sb: Write
 ```

-**Consistency** we're talking here may not be as what you're expecting.
-We've previously categorized into {{< term strCons >}} and {{< term eveCons >}},
-demonstrating how data is replicated **between nodes**.
-Briefly, if nodes are interconnected,
-they can somehow synchronize data and ensure consistency.

-However, in this topic, we've referring to the consistency **between partitions** in the event of a network partition.
-Partitions are **unable to communicate**,
+**Important:**
+Consistency here refers to **cross-partition consistency** during a network split,
+not the usual node-to-node replication consistency.
-inconsistencies emerge at different partitions will stand still until the cluster is recovered.
+Since partitions **cannot communicate**, inconsistencies persist until the cluster is healed.
-Morever, changes can be conflicted with each other and need resolving, such as in the diagram above.
+After recovery, conflict resolution strategies must be applied

-Choosing between **Consistency** and **Availability** is a crucial decision when designing a distributed database.
+Choosing between **Consistency** and **Availability** is a fundamental decision when designing a distributed database.
-Let's dive into two common approaches maintaining a decentralized cluster:
+In the following sections, we will explore two major approaches for managing decentralized clusters:

-- {{< term gosProto >}} for **AP** systems.
+- {{< term gosProto >}}.
-- {{< term consProto >}} for **CP** systems.
+- {{< term consProto >}}.